SamanM28/Websockets_Subtask/README.md

 The feature of a graceful disconnection of a client from the server was successfully implemented and tested.
 The client was able to request to disconnect from the server and the server closed the connection to the client.

+Implementation -
+To complete the task of creating a client and server in Python, the following steps were taken:

+Installed the necessary libraries such as faker, numpy, and asyncio if not already installed.
+Created a server script that generates data using faker or numpy and sends it to the clients one message at a time.
+The server also logs messages received from clients.
+Created a client script that connects to the server and collects data in blocks of a specified size (e.g., 5 messages).
+The client logs the blocks received in a text file or console, along with the timestamps of each message in the block.
+Added the feature of handling multiple concurrent connections in the server.
+To achieve this, the server script was modified to send messages to all connected clients instead of just one.
+The server maintains a list of connected clients and iterates through it to send messages.
+Implemented error handling in the client script to re-establish the connection with the server in case the server stops or there is a connection error.
+The client continuously tries to reconnect until a successful connection is established.
+(Optional) Analyzed the difference in the time taken for different block sizes and higher numbers of clients connected to the server.
+(Optional) Added the feature of allowing the client to specify the kind of data to be received from the server, such as random user information data or random arrays.
+(Optional) Added the feature of allowing a graceful disconnection of a client from the server, such as removing the client from the list of connected clients in the server.

 b) Steps I had taken to finish the task -
 1. First I ran all the codes from the shared repository and checked how it functions.